What are the 7 technical programmes?

 How many Technical Programmes can I apply to?

-You can apply to one Technical Programme and express interest in a second Technical Programme.
+You can apply to one programme only.
 You can, however, choose your first, second and third preference for entry and exit university.

 I am in my final year of studies.
 Can I still apply to the EIT Digital Master's Education?